HeptaSean/catalyst-qr/README.md

 (It does that on your device in your browser.
 No data are transmitted to any server.)

-The app is a bit slow, so be prepared that it needs up to ca. 2 hours to scan all possible PINs (if your PIN comes early, has a low number in the first digits, you are lucky).
-You can see the progress that it makes.

-I'll have to check if there are more efficient Javascript crypto libraries that could speed that up, but it works, so I wanted to get it out while there is still some time in the current fund.

 ## Example
 In the first screenshot, we see the app having scanned an old, unused Catalyst QR from me and broken the PIN `0511` from it.